Tropical Storm Philippe (2017): Cuba and The Bahamas

+Heavy rain fell across Cuba and The Bahamas in relation to the storm.
+In the Bahamas, a wind gust of 51 mph was recorded at Settlement Point, with sustained winds reaching 35 mph.

 United States

 Florida

 Ahead of Philippe, a Tropical Storm Watch was put in effect from Craig Key to Golden Beach in South Florida, at 15:00 UTC on October 28.
 The watch was later discontinued early the next day, as Philippe was no longer deemed a threat to the region.
 Residents in the path of the storm were advised to prepare for heavy rainfall.
 Initially, Philippe was thought to have made landfall in Florida, although it was later revealed in the post-season analysis that the storm had already dissipated, with its track being confused with a nearby area of low pressure.
 Had Philippe actually made landfall in the state, it would have been the first November tropical cyclone to do so since Hurricane Mitch in 1998.

-Heavy rainfall and flash flooding was reported in parts of South Florida, prompting Flood Watches for Broward, Miami-Dade, and Palm Beach counties.
+Heavy rainfall and flash flooding was reported in parts of South Florida, prompting Flood Watches for Broward, Miami-Dade, and Palm Beach counties which were previously devastated by Hurricane Irma.
 A peak precipitation accumulation of 10.93 in was reported in Aberdeen.
 Philippe also brought gusty winds to the area, with a peak wind gust of 47 mph being recorded at the Dania Beach Pier on October 29.
 Minor tree damage was reported across the Miami metropolitan area due to tropical storm-force gusts.
 A total of three tornadoes were reported in Florida due to the storm.
 An EF0 tornado was reported in Westwood Lakes, which affected a shopping center and neighborhood.
 Tree limbs fell onto cars at the Bird Bowl Shopping Center, damaging a windshield.
 The shopping center also lost electricity during the tornado.
 The front window of a CosmoProf Salon Supply shop was shattered, with the roof of the store being torn off.
 The roof of a nearby bowling alley was also damaged, letting water pour into meeting and mechanical rooms, and shifting a dumpster behind the building.
 The bowling alley was forced to close for a day, to allow employees to cleanup damage.
 The tornado also damaged the Westchester neighborhood, downing trees, utility lines, and fences.
 Minor damage to roofs and siding was also reported.
 Florida Power & Light rushed to restore electricity to the shopping center and neighborhood, following the tornado.